 Review

-The Australian government in their Tax White Paper announced its intention to examine support for R & D, including the R & D Tax Incentive.
+The Australian government, in their Tax White Paper, announced its intention to examine support for R & D, including the R & D Tax Incentive.
 The review will look at the programme’s effectiveness and also assess whether it is reaching its proposed objectives.
-In parallel with the Tax White Paper, the Centre for International Economics has been engaged to provide independent advice on the review of the R & D Tax Incentive.
+In parallel with the Tax White Paper, the Centre for International Economics provides independent advice on the review of the R & D Tax Incentive.

 The Australian government has a variety of incentives in place to assist companies with innovation.
-For more information about the R & D Tax Incentive or any other government grants your company may be eligible for, ask LegalVision’s taxation lawyers on 1300 544 755 or fill out the form on this page.
+For more information about the R & D Tax Incentive or any other government grants your company may be eligible for, our experienced startup lawyers can assist as part of our LegalVision membership.
+For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
+Call us today on 1300 544 755 or visit our membership page.

 We appreciate your feedback – your submission has been successfully received.